sheikhahnaf/material_simulation_scripts/makefiles/README.md

-!!Makefiles tha I need modified for my desktop for various programs.
+!!Makefiles that I  modified for my workstation of various programs.